 - 1. 'Looked after children' or children who were previously 'looked after' but immediately after being looked after became subject to an adoption, child arrangements, or special guardianship order1 including those who appear [to the admission authority (Insert name)] to have been in state care outside of England and ceased to be in state care as a result of being adopted.1 - 2.
 Very exceptionally, priority may be given to a child who has a particular health reason requiring them to attend a specific school.
 This will only be allowed if parents/carers provide written evidence from a medical professional that in the view of the authority confirms that attending that particular school (and no other) is essential to the medical well-being of the child.
 The authority reserves the right to contact medical professionals to ascertain the relevance of the medical condition. - 3.
 Children living inside the designated catchment area will have priority of admission.
 If there are not enough places for all the children in the catchment area, then the following criteria for admission will apply in order: - 3a.
 Priority will be given to children living within the catchment area who will have an older sibling on roll at the school on the day they are due to start school. - 3b.
 After that, priority will be given to other children who live within the catchment area. - 4.
-If there are spaces still available after the above criteria have been applied, children living outside the designated catchment area will be offered places according to the following criteria: - 4a.
-Children who will have an older sibling at the school on the day they are due to start school. - 4b.
-All other children.
+Children of staff at the school in either or both of the following circumstances